JuliaGPU/CUDA.jl/.github/ISSUE_TEMPLATE/bug_report.md

 **Sanity checks (read this first, then remove this section)** Make sure you're reporting *a bug*; for general questions, please use Discourse.

-If you're dealing with a performance issue, make sure you have disabled scalar iteration (`CuArrays.allowscalar(false)`).
+If you're dealing with a performance issue, make sure you **disable scalar iteration** (`CuArrays.allowscalar(false)`).
 Only file an issue if that shows scalar iteration happening within Base or CuArrays, as opposed to your own code.

-If you're seeing an error message, and that message tells you what to do (eg. `inspect code with @device_code_wanrtype`), make sure to do so first and post the relevant output below.
+If you're seeing an error message, **follow the error message instructions**, if any (eg. `inspect code with @device_code_warntype`).
+If you can't solve the problem using that information, make sure to post it as part of the issue.

-If your bug is still worth reporting, please go ahead and fill out the template below.
+If your bug is still valid, please go ahead and fill out the template below.

 **Describe the bug**
 A clear and concise description of what the bug is.